sajal/sajalblog/content/post/go-android-binary.md

 tag = ["android", "go", "golang", "gomobile", "binary"]
 +++

 I have a use-case to run an *external* Go binary from within an Android app.
 By *external* i mean something that was not bundled inside the APK, but rather (in my case) downloaded from the Internet.
 The reason for not bundling in-APK is that I need to be able to auto-upgrade the binary without upgrading the APK.
 APK updates either require user-action or play store or root - all three are not possible for my use-case.
-I spent an entire on the issue(android n00b here), which turned out to be a very simple problem.
+I spent an entire day on the issue(android n00b here), which turned out to be a very simple <strike>problem</strike> solution.

 First thing I tried was building normal `linux/arm` binaries that I use for normal arm devices.
 {{% highlight bash %}}